Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 Cubic zirconia, on the other hand, ranks an 8.5 on the Mohs scale of hardness.
 Because it’s a synthetic material, it offers some durability.
 It can be worn in jewelry, but will certainly not have the longevity of a diamond.
 For example, cubic zirconia becomes scratched and cloudy over time.

 Cubic zirconia is also slightly denser than diamonds.
 A jeweler or gemologist can easily distinguish a CZ stone from a diamond by weighing it on their scale.
-A 1 Carat Diamond Ring, like this one, will likely appear slightly larger than a 1 Carat cubic zirconia, depending on the gemstone’s shape.
+A 1 Carat Diamond Ring, like this one from James Allen, will likely appear slightly larger than a 1 Carat cubic zirconia, depending on the gemstone’s shape.

 Because cubic zirconia is made in a lab, it lacks the natural imperfections that diamonds have.
 A flawless diamond is incredibly rare and, thus, incredibly expensive.
 While some may regard cubic zirconia as flawless, they’re usually considered “too perfect” or fake-looking.

 If you’re looking for a diamond, we recommend finding one that’s eye clean—meaning you can’t see blemishes and inclusions with the naked eye.
 Depending on the Carat weight, this generally means opting for a VS1 or VS2 Clarity grade.
 While you could choose a higher Clarity grade, you’ll be paying for a feature that will go unnoticed.
-By selecting an eye clean diamond, like this VS2 Cushion Cut, you’ll have a stone that looks practically perfect to the naked eye.
+By selecting an eye clean diamond, like this VS2 Cushion Cut from James Allen, you’ll have a stone that looks practically perfect to the naked eye.

 When it comes to Diamond Color, we recommend finding a diamond that appears white in relation to its setting.
-Based on your Diamond Shape and the type of setting, we generally recommend looking for a diamond in the G to I range, like this stunning Princess Cut halo ring.
+Based on your Diamond Shape and the type of setting, we generally recommend looking for a diamond in the G to I range, like this stunning Princess Cut halo ring from James Allen.
 Cubic zirconia is considered colorless because it’s manufactured that way.
 These synthetic stones, however, often reflect an orange-tinted light, which is another clear indicator that it’s not a real diamond.